Newbz521/Python-Peewee-Flask/README.md

 ## Bonus

-Once you have the base requirements met, add the Update method for one of your models.
+- Finish your CRUD operations by including "update" on your model.
+- Add a second model that has a one-to-many or many-to-many relationship

-For more, use web scraping to get more data.
+- Use web scraping to get your seed data.
 Here are two good sources to get you started:
    - [Practical Introduction to Web Scraping in Python](https://realpython.com/python-web-scraping-practical-introduction/)
    - [How to scrape websites with Python and BeautifulSoup](https://www.freecodecamp.org/news/how-to-scrape-websites-with-python-and-beautifulsoup-5946935d93fe/)